Alex Saviuk: Career

 In the early 1980s, Saviuk was the regular backup feature artist on Action Comics, where he drew the exploits of Air Wave, Aquaman, and the Atom in collaboration with writer Bob Rozakis.
 Rozakis stated in a 2014 interview that "I don't recall how we ended up with the three of them.
 It may have simply been that all three had names that began with 'A' and it was a backup in Action Comics".
 Saviuk frequently drew the "Whatever Happened to...?" backup feature in DC Comics Presents.
 He and writer E. Nelson Bridwell introduced the Global Guardians in DC Comics Presents #46 (June 1982).

 In 1986, Saviuk moved to Marvel Comics, where he eventually established himself as a key Spider-Man artist with a seven-year run on Web of Spider-Man (issues #35–116).
 It was the longest run of a single artist on that series.
 In 1989, he drew The Amazing Spider-Man: Parallel Lives graphic novel.
-From 1994–1997, Saviuk worked on the series Spider-Man Adventures (later retitled The Adventures of Spider-Man).
+From 1994 to 1997, Saviuk worked on the series Spider-Man Adventures (later retitled The Adventures of Spider-Man).
 Beginning in 1997, Saviuk drew The Amazing Spider-Man Sunday newspaper comic strip, written by Stan Lee and inked by Joe Sinnott.
 Starting in 2003, he inked the daily Spider-Man strip, pencilled by Lee's brother Larry Lieber.
 After Lieber retired from the daily strip in September 2018, Saviuk took over as penciller as well and stayed on until the cancellation of the strip in March 2019.
 He created variant covers for Symbiote Spider-Man #1–5 (2019).

 In 1997–1998, he spent a one-year stint at Topps Comics drawing The X-Files until the end of its run.
 For writer and filmmaker Robert Tinnell, Saviuk (alternating with Ed Piskor) did the artwork for the comic strip Feast of the Seven Fishes, first published online and, in 2005, as a collected print edition which has been nominated for an Eisner Award as "Best Graphic Album - Reprint" in 2006.
 In 2018, Tinnell adapted it for an eponymous movie.

 In 2004, Alex Saviuk returned to The Phantom, a character he had already drawn in Defenders of the Earth in 1987, this time for European publisher Egmont.
 He has drawn numerous Fantomen (The Phantom) comics since then.
-From 2018–2019, he pencilled and inked the first and fourth issue of the new anthology series The Phantom Strikes.
+From 2018 to 2019, he pencilled and inked the first and fourth issue of the new anthology series The Phantom Strikes.

 Some of the characters Saviuk has co-created include Arkiss Chummuck and Malet Dasim of the Green Lantern Corps (with Bob Toomey), Sunburst (with Paul Kupperberg), Olympian (with E. Nelson Bridwell), Tombstone (with Gerry Conway), Nightwatch and the New Enforcers (both with Terry Kavanagh).

 In addition to comics, Saviuk does storyboards for advertising agencies and, occasionally, film and animation studios.
 Among the films he storyboarded are Hoot and Never Back Down.

 Saviuk lives in Florida with his wife.
 They have two children.